Quantum algorithm for estimating volumes of convex bodies: Introduction

 The first polynomial-time algorithm for volume estimation was given by~\cite{dyer1991random}.
 It uses a \emph{grid walk} in which the convex body $\K$ is approximated by a grid mesh $\K_{\textrm{grid}}$ of spacing $\delta$ (i.e., $\K_{\textrm{grid}}$ contains the points in $\K$ whose coordinates are integer multiples of $\delta$).
 The walk proceeds as follows: \begin{enumerate} \item Pick a grid point $y$ uniformly at random from the neighbors of the current point $x$. \item If $y\in\K_{\textrm{grid}}$, go to $y$; else stay at $x$. \end{enumerate}

-Reference~\cite{dyer1991random} proved that for a properly chosen $\delta$, the grid walk converges to the uniform distribution on $\K_{\textrm{grid}}$ in $\tilde{O}(n^{23})$ steps, and that $\delta^{n}|\K_{\textrm{grid}}|$ is a good approximation of $\vol(\K)$ (in the sense of \eqn{volume-estimation-defn}).
+Dyer, Frieze, and Vempala~\cite{dyer1991random} proved that for a properly chosen $\delta$, the grid walk converges to the uniform distribution on $\K_{\textrm{grid}}$ in $\tilde{O}(n^{23})$ steps, and that $\delta^{n}|\K_{\textrm{grid}}|$ is a good approximation of $\vol(\K)$ (in the sense of \eqn{volume-estimation-defn}).
 Subsequently, more refined analysis of the grid walk improved its cost to $\tilde{O}(n^{8})$~\cite{lovasz1990mixing,applegate1991sampling,dyer1991computing}.
 However, this is still inefficient in practice.

 Intuitively, the grid walk converges slowly because each step only moves locally in $\K$.
 Subsequent work improved the complexity by considering other types of random walk.
 These improvements mainly use two types of walk: the \emph{hit-and-run walk} and the \emph{ball walk}.
 In this paper, we use the hit-and-run walk (see also \sec{hit-and-run}), which behaves as follows: \begin{enumerate} \item Pick a uniformly distributed random line $\ell$ through the current point $p$. \item Move to a uniformly random point along the chord $\ell\cap\K$. \end{enumerate}